Airline passengers have been dealt a nasty surprise about apparent changes to rules on carrying prescription medicines.

 What does feel new, whether it has been buried in airlines’ Ts and Cs for years or not, is this directive that you have to produce a doctor’s note at airport security otherwise you won’t be allowed to take your medication on the plane.

 It also feels like there is a lack of clarity about what the rules or advice are, with different signals coming from different places.
 According to NHS advice on taking prescription medicines abroad, you should always carry them in your hand luggage along with a prescription – no mention of doctor’s certificates – with a back up supply in hold luggage.

 But then the NHS Fit for Travel website advises that putting medication in the hold is risky because “suitcases in the hold can become delayed or lost in transit”.
-This is very relevant advice at the moment with baggage handling problems at airports the world over causing massive issues with lost luggage.
+Undoubtedly This is very relevant advice at the moment with baggage handling problems at airports the world over causing massive issues with lost luggage.

-Some travellers are choosing not to even bother with hold luggage as a result.
+Some travelers are choosing not to even bother with hold luggage as a result.
 But if you need to take liquid medicines with you, that raises the whole other issue of the 100ml security limits for hand luggage.
 Exceptions can be made to this rule, but you would need to speak to your airline in advance for advice.